RapGenerator/ZhouZiqun/README.md

 - Discuss with tutor.
 Three topic oriented generation model (Baidu's, HIU's and tutor's) are proposed.
 Planning to try the third model.
 - Start to write frontend with Vue.js.
 - Try to train Bi-SkipThought but the loss is still too high QAQ.
+### 2018-08-10 - 2018-08-12
+- Modified Bi-RNN_Encoder, canceling reversed input and reducing number of layers to 2.
+The [result](http://pw.qwqq.pw/pkwyti2mj) seems prety exciting.
+- Tried to apply the same trick to Bi-SkipThought but the results hardly improved and the loss is still high compared to not using SkipThought.
+- Trying to understand Custom BeamSearch code given by tutor.
+There are some questions needing furthur discuss.
+### 2018-08-13
+- Continue to develop frontend.
+Here's the [github repo](https://github.com/zhouziqunzzq/rg-frontend).
+- Keyword selector & Template selector are nearly finished.
+Working on Lyrics player.